A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Orbital uncertainty propagation

 The iterative procedure is detailed in Algorithm \ref{alg:loads_algorithm_up}.
-At each integration steps, checks on the nonlinearity levels are made, and if they exceed the prescribed accuracy, splits are performed.
-The nonlinearity index $\nu$ is built on the Taylor expansion of the \acrfull{stm}, which now plays the role of the Jacobian of the transformation.
+At each integration step, a check on the \acrshort{nli} of the current set is made, and if it exceeds the prescribed threshold, a split is performed.
+The index $\nu$ is built on the Taylor expansion of the \acrfull{stm}, which now plays the role of the Jacobian of the transformation.
 As an example, consider the generic set $\left[\bm{x}^{(k)}(t_k)\right]$ of $W_t$ as available at time epoch $t_k$, and then propagate it to $t_k+\Delta t$, thus obtaining $\left[\bm{x}^{(k)}(t_k+\Delta t)\right]$.
 The DA expansion of the \acrshort{stm} can be obtained as